 - Consultant – 22 executive says that IT Provides input on plans for Business as part of regular discussions on supporting business objectives through technology.

-- Supplier – 49 executive says that IT is treated and managed by business as a supplier of Technology Services.
+- Supplier – 49 executives say that IT is treated and managed by business as a supplier of Technology Services.

 - Implementing bottom-up implementation ideas and convert into demands and projects/changes partnership with Business